Career of Lionel Messi: 2010–2011: Fifth La Liga title, third Champions League, and second Ballon d'Or

-Messi secured Barcelona's first trophy of the 2010–11 campaign, the Supercopa de España, by scoring a hat-trick in his side's second leg 4–0 home victory over Sevilla, after a first leg 3–1 defeat.
-Assuming a playmaking role, he was again instrumental in a Clásico on 29 November 2010, the first with José Mourinho in charge of Real Madrid, as Barcelona defeated their rivals 5–0 at home with two assists from Messi.
-He helped the team achieve 16 consecutive league victories, a record in Spanish football, concluding with another hat-trick against Atlético Madrid in a 3–0 home win on 5 February 2011.
+Messi secured Barcelona's first trophy of the 2010–11 season, the Supercopa de España, by scoring a hat-trick in a 4–0 victory over Sevilla.
+Assuming a playmaking role, he was instrumental in a 5–0 victory against Real Madrid on 29 November 2010.
+He helped his team achieve 16 consecutive league victories, a record in Spanish football, concluding with another hat-trick against Atlético Madrid in a 3–0 win on 5 February 2011.
 Messi's club performances in 2010 earned him the inaugural FIFA Ballon d'Or, an amalgamation of the Ballon d'Or and the FIFA World Player of the Year award, though his win was met with some criticism due to his lack of success with Argentina at the 2010 FIFA World Cup.
-Under the award's old format, he would have placed just outside the top three, owing his win to the votes from the international coaches and captains.